Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **6th April 2015**

-* Wrote import script
+* Wrote import script (Still a work in Progress)
-* Fixed NPC attacks to work even if the values are blank
+* Fixed NPC attacks to work even if the values are blank (See https://app.roll20.net/forum/post/1806911/empty-input-type-number-breaks-calculation)

 **5th April 2015**